cucumber/cucumber-jvm/README.md

 ## Downloading / Installation

-Final releases will be published in [Maven Central](http://search.maven.org/) when the time is right.
-Until then you can grab SNAPSHOT releases by adding this repo to your POM:
+Final releases will be published in [Maven Central](http://search.maven.org/) when all issues in [Milestone 1](https://github.com/cucumber/cucumber-jvm/issues?milestone=1&state=open) are closed.
+Until then you can grab
+SNAPSHOT releases by adding this repo to your POM:

     <repository>